Exterior view of a suburban home with a well-manicured lawn and blue sky.

 If you don’t qualify for a USDA or VA loan, you’re not completely out of luck.
 Some states aid first-time home buyers.
 As you begin saving for a house, research the down payment assistance programs available in your state and see if you meet the qualifications.

-Why do so many people believe that they need 20% down to buy a home?
+Though having a 20% down payment can save you money over time, it’s actually not a requirement to buy a home.
 The 20% down payment myth comes from the private mortgage insurance (PMI) rule that most mortgage lenders and mortgage investors have.

 If you’re just beginning your home buying journey, a great place to start is figuring out how much home you can afford.
 Once you take this into consideration, you’ll be able to get a realistic expectation of what your down payment could be.